simonhw/gardening-services/README.md

 </details>

 ### Error Pages
 Custom templates for 403, 404, and 500 error were created for the website.
 Each page informs the user that something has gone wrong and gives them a navigation option to go back to the main site.
-The navbar may also be used on each of these pages
+The navbar may also be used on each of these pages.

 <details><summary>The 403, 404, and 500 errors page</summary>